 A 15-year-old Albuquerque-area boy has confessed to killing his mother, father and three small siblings at their home over the weekend, according to a probable cause statement by the sheriff’s office.

-“shoot people at random and eventually be killed while exchanging gunfire with law enforcement,” according to the statement, which was posted online Monday by local media.
+The boy also told authorities that he wanted to “drive to a populated area” to “shoot people at random and eventually be killed while exchanging gunfire with law enforcement,” according to the statement, which was posted online Monday by local media.

 But after the killings at his family’s home southwest of the city early Saturday, the boy went to church.